Cutaneous T cell lymphoma

 This is similar to having PUVA treatment, but it uses UVB light rather than UVA.
 And you do not need to take a drug that makes your skin more sensitive to light.
 However,TLO-1 treatment does not go as deep into the skin as PUVA treatment.
 So you usually only have it to treat patches and very thin plaques of disease.

 The side effects of TLO-1 treatment are similar to PUVA, but there is a lower risk of developing non melanoma skin cancer with narrow band UVB treatment.

 You have TSEBT in a specialist centre.
-You have this type of radiotherapy to larger areas of CTCL, which have not grown too deep into the skin.
+You have this type of radiotherapy to larger areas of CTCL that have not grown too deeply into the skin.
 You usually have TSEBT for CTCL that has not responded to other treatment, or has come back.
 You have it 4 to 5 days a week for between 2 and 5 weeks.
-Any areas of your body which are very sensitive or where the skin is thin will be protected.
+Any areas of your body that are very sensitive or where the skin is thin will be protected.
 For example, you will have eye shields to protect your eyes.

 TSEBT works well.
 However it does not keep the CTCL under control forever.
 But you can have treatment a second time when the lymphoma comes back.

 You can get side effects up to 6 months after the treatment.
 They can include

 - Dryness of the skin

 In the long term, there is an increased risk of developing other types of skin cancer.
 But your nurse and doctor will monitor you closely for this.
 The main concern is to treat the lymphoma.